-This Screening for Appropriate Assessment report has been prepared by NM Ecology Ltd on behalf of Dublin City Council (the applicant) regarding a proposed development at St Anne's Court, Raheny.
-The proposed development will involve the demolition of five existing two-storey apartment buildings containing 61 no. bedsit units, the construction of apartment buildings containing 102 no. dwellings, and ancillary development.
+This Screening for Appropriate Assessment report has been prepared by NM Ecology Ltd on behalf of Dublin City Council regarding a proposed residential development at Croke Villas, Sackville Avenue, Dublin 3.
+The proposed development will involve the construction of 52 apartments and associated works.

-In accordance with their obligations under the European Communities (Birds and Natural Habitats) Regulations 2011 (SI 477/2011), the competent authority (in this case Dublin City Council) must assess whether the proposed development could have 'likely significant effects' on any European sites.
-This document provides information to support an Appropriate Assessment screening exercise, including: a description of the proposed development, a map and list of European sites in the surrounding area, a review of potential source-pathway-receptor links, and an appraisal of the suitability of the habitats for birds associated with nearby SPAs.
+In accordance with their obligations under the European Communities (Birds and Natural Habitats) Regulations 2011 (SI 477/2011), the competent authority must assess whether the proposed development could have 'likely significant effects' on any European sites.
+This document provides information to support an Appropriate Assessment screening exercise, including: a description of the proposed development, a map and list of European sites in the surrounding area, a review of potential source-pathway-receptor links, an appraisal of the suitability of the habitats for birds associated with nearby SPAs, and a screening conclusion.

 There is no risk of direct impacts on European sites.
 Potential pathways for indirect impacts were considered, but none were found to be feasible.
-Habitats within the site are unsuitable for any of the species associated with nearby SPAs.
-Therefore, with regard to Article 42 (7) of the European Communities (Birds and Natural Habitats) Regulations 2011, it can be excluded on the basis of objective scientific information following screening, that the plan or project, individually or in combination with other plans or projects, will have a significant effect on a European site.
-On this basis, the assessment can conclude at Stage 1 of the Appropriate Assessment process, and it is not necessary to proceed to Stage 2.
+Habitats within the Site are unsuitable for brent geese or any other species associated with nearby SPAs.
+Therefore, with regard to Article 42 (7) of the European Communities (Birds and Natural Habitats) Regulations 2011, it can be concluded that the proposed development will not be likely to have a significant effect on any European sites.
+The assessment can conclude at Stage 1 of the Appropriate Assessment process, and it is not necessary to proceed to Stage 2.